clinaresl/table/README.md

 based on the functionality of tables in LaTeX but extends its functionality in various ways through a very simple interface

-It honours UTF-8 characters, ANSI color escape sequences, full/partial horizontal rules, various vertical and horizontal alignment options, and multicolumns.
+It honours [UTF-8 characters](https://www.utf8-chartable.de/), (ANSI color escape sequences)[https://stackoverflow.com/questions/4842424/list-of-ansi-color-escape-sequences], full/partial
+horizontal rules, various vertical and horizontal alignment options, and multicolumns.